code42/py42/docs/userguides/userriskprofile.md

 ## Manage Cloud Aliases

-Each user risk profile starts with a default alias of their code42 username and can have one additional cloud alias. use the `UserRiskProfileClient` to manage these aliases.
+Each user risk profile starts with a default alias of their code42 username and can have one additional cloud alias.
+Use the `UserRiskProfileClient` to manage these aliases.

 Use `add_cloud_aliases()` to assign additional cloud aliases to a user: